juanfernandes/juanfernandes-uk/src/notes/monthly-notes-january-2021.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: "/v1579162295/trianglify.png"
-title: 'Monthly Notes: January 2021'
+title: "Monthly Notes: January 2021"
-description: January has been a good month with a steady flow of work and spending plenty of time with the family whilst making the most of being in lockdown.
+description: "January has been a good month with a steady flow of work and spending plenty of time with the family whilst making the most of being in lockdown."
 keywords:
   - alpine JS
   - GOV.UK Prototype Kit
   - property with prospect
   - freelance
   - defra contract
   - january 2021
   - monthly-notes
 date: 2021-02-11T00:00:00Z
 tags:
   - monthly-notes
-- notes

 ---
 January has been a good month with a steady flow of work and spending plenty of time with the family whilst making the most of being in lockdown.
-Although, it's been far too cold for me to muster the energy to go for runs or even walks.
+Although, it's been far too cold for me to muster the energy to go for runs or even walks.{.lead}

 ## Work